drslump/Boo.Hints/README.md

   not have the latest changes it usually works well enough to be useful.

+## Using

+Included in the repository `dist` directory there is an assembly with all the dependencies bundled in it.
+You can simply use it if you don't want to mess with the code.

+The `boohints.exe` program accepts just a few command line options, basically it's meant to be used from an editor addin not interactively.
+The `-r` switch allows to load additional assemblies referenced in the code to be hinted.

+## Building

+Dependencies are managed with NuGet, once you have the repository in your computer run the following command to download dependencies into the `packages` directory:

+	nuget install

+Some additional dependencies not available via NuGet are included in the repository under the `lib` directory.

+Build automation is performed with *make*, you will need a fairly recent version of Boo (+0.9.7), by default the makefile will use the one bundled in the `lib` directory.

+Run the following to build the software:

+	make

+And this to run the tests:

+	make test

 ## Protocol

 Protocol is Json based, where each line to *stdin* is a Json message representing